 Solar panels (PV, photovoltaics) collect sunlight and convert that into electrical power.
 Solar energy captured with the use of a thin semiconducting material, usually silicon, is sent to an inverter which converts this into electricity we can use in the house.
-Read more about photovoltaics here.

 Who To Hire:

 Installing solar panels is not as simple as it may seem - slapping some solar cells on the rooftop and making sure that the array will stay in one place.
-Solar installation needs a lot of technical knowledge, normal mortals are lacking, for example installing wiring.
-Proper panel placement and a few square centimeters on your roof are the key to build an efficient and reliable solar panel array.
+Solar panel installation needs a lot of technical knowledge, normal mortals are lacking, for example installing wiring.
+Proper panel placement and a few square centimetres on your roof are the key to build an efficient and reliable solar panel array.
 Therefore, it is best if this will be left for the pros.
 When hiring a solar technician, be sure to find a person who:

 - uses panels manufactured in United Kingdom.
-This ensures that your warranty will be still protected even if the company will go bankrupt;
+This ensures that your warranty will be still protected even if the company will go bankrupt

-- can supply references from at least two recent customers;
+- can supply references from at least two recent customers

 - is a licensed technician and there are no major complaints about his work.

 Before you will consider investing in solar panels, be sure to check if your roof is exposed to the direct sun during most of the day (usually between 10am and 2pm).
 This is a requirement for the system to work efficiently.
 Trees, tall buildings and even chimneys should not cast any shadows on your future solar array.
-This is important, as even if one solar cell stays in the shadow throughout the day, the efficiency of the entire array is jeopardized as the system is tightly connected.
+This is important, as even if one solar cell stays in the shadow throughout the day, the efficiency of the entire array is jeopardised as the system is tightly connected.

 Lease, Free, Buy or Finance: